whowechina/aic_pico/README.md

 AIC Touch, another variant of AIC Pico, comes with an integrated touchscreen.
 However, its tiny FPC/FFC connector significantly increases the soldering and assembly difficulty.

 ### Components
-* For the Raspberry Pi Pico, NFC module, 6x WS2812B 1204 LEDs and the R1 resistor part, follow the guide for AIC Key.
+* For Pi Pico, NFC module and 6x WS2812B 1204 LEDS, follow the guide for AIC Key.
+Pico 2 is highly recommened for smoother GUI.
 * C1, C2, C3, 0603 0.1uF capacitors, they contribute to a more stable power supply.
-* R2, R3, pull-up resistors for the I2C bus, 0603 1Kohm ~ 4.7Kohm.
+* R1, R2, pull-up resistors for the I2C bus, 0603 1Kohm ~ 4.7Kohm.
 * 1.69 inch 240x280 LCD touchscreen (ST7789 + CST816).
 Several vendors are making this model, as long as one has the exact same looking, it will be fine.
 It looks like this.

   <img src="doc/touchscreen.jpg" width="30%">